Grad Student Employment

 An assistantship also gives you the opportunity to develop your skills that are transferable to your professional career after graduation.
 And it helps fund your education!

-While eligibility requirements, benefits and employment regulations vary between positions, most non-resident doctoral and some non-resident master’s students may also qualify to pay tuition at the in-state rate.
+While eligibility requirements, benefits and employment regulations vary between positions, non-resident doctoral and non-resident master’s students employed in a graduate assistantship may also qualify to pay tuition at the in-state rate.

 The Grad Student Health Plan, HMO with low out-of-pocket costs, is exclusively available to benefit-eligible title codes, including all Graduate Assistant positions and eligible dependents of students employed in the aforementioned titles.
 Eligibility for the university's employee group insurance benefits depends on the job title, the length of employment period, and scheduled weekly hours.